Managers Can Better Engage Disengaged Employees: Learn How

 Facebook Twitter Email LinkedIn

-How managers can better engage disengaged employees can be difficult to answer unless you have analyzed data from employee engagement surveys and management training programs to identify the critical few leverage points to improve employee advocacy, discretionary effort, and intent to stay.
+How managers can better engage disengaged employees can be difficult to answer unless you have analyzed data from employee engagement surveys to identify the critical few leverage points to improve:

-The Bad News – Many Managers Are Confused
+The Bad News: Managers Are Confused and Employees Are Not Highly Engaged

-Some managers (especially those that have not attended proven new manager training) think they need to keep disengaged employees on the team to avoid performance dips due to a lack of bandwidth; other leaders want to let disengaged employees go quickly to cut their losses.
-We have certainly seen circumstances where it makes sense to fire toxic employees and other instances where disengaged employees can become engaged employees.
+People manager assessment data tells us that managers (especially those that have not attended proven new manager training) think they need to keep disengaged employees on the team to avoid performance dips due to a lack of bandwidth; other leaders want to let disengaged employees go quickly to cut their losses.
+We have certainly seen circumstances where it makes sense to fire toxic employees and other instances where disengaged employees can become highly productive and engaged teammates.

 What Should You Do with Disengaged Employees?